 High Coast Limited Partnership (the "Guarantor") is a Delaware limited partnership.
-The general partner of the Guarantor will be American Property Investors, Inc. ("API"), a Delaware corporation wholly owned by Icahn and the general partner of the Partnership.
-The limited partners of the Guarantor will be ACF Industries, Incorporated ("ACF"), a New Jersey corporation and Tortoise Corp. ("Tortoise"), a New York corporation.
+The general partner of the Guarantor is American Property Investors, Inc. ("API"), a Delaware corporation wholly owned by Icahn and the general partner of the Partnership.
+The limited partners of the Guarantor are ACF Industries, Incorporated ("ACF"), a New Jersey corporation, and Tortoise Corp. ("Tortoise"), a New York corporation.
 Both ACF and Tortoise are controlled by Icahn.
-Pursuant to the Guarantor's Amended and Restated Agreement of Limited Partnership, each of API, ACF and Tortoise has agreed to contribute to the Guarantor all Depositary Units and related rights, privileges and benefits including, the rights to receive the Rights, owned by them or their affiliates to the Guarantor.
-In addition, ACF has agreed to make an additional capital contribution of \$100.
-Tortoise also has agreed to make a further cash contribution to the Guarantor in an amount sufficient to permit the Guarantor to exercise all Rights issued to it and to fulfill its obligations under the Subscription Guaranty.
+Pursuant to the Guarantor's Amended and Restated Agreement of Limited Partnership, each of API, ACF and Tortoise has contributed to the Guarantor all Depositary Units and related rights, privileges and benefits including, the rights to receive the Rights, owned by them or their affiliates to the Guarantor.
+ACF also has made an additional capital contribution of \$100.
+In addition, Tortoise has agreed to make a further cash contribution to the Guarantor in an amount sufficient to permit the Guarantor to exercise all Rights issued to it and to fulfill its obligations under the Subscription Guaranty.
 To the extent that Tortoise does not for any reason contribute sufficient cash to the Guarantor for such purpose, ACF has agreed to contribute the amount of any shortfall.

-The Guarantor has applied for an Exemption to permit the Guarantor to purchase Rights during the Offering.
-If the Exemption is granted, the Guarantor intends to purchase Rights consistent with the Exemption solely with the intention of exercising them to purchase Depositary Units and Preferred Units for investment purposes.
+The Guarantor has received an Exemption from the Commission permitting the Guarantor to purchase Rights during the Offering.
+The Guarantor intends to purchase Rights, subject to the conditions contained in the Exemption, solely with the intention of exercising such Rights to purchase Depositary Units and Preferred Units for investment purposes.
 The purchase and exercise of additional Rights will increase the Guarantor's pro rata allocation of Depositary Units and Preferred Units in the Over-Subscription Privilege if the number of Depositary Units and Preferred Units subscribed for by Rights Holders (including the Guarantor) exercising the Over-Subscription Privilege exceeds the number available.

 As of the date hereof, Icahn beneficially owns 9.89% of the outstanding Depositary Units.
-Upon completion of the offering contemplated hereby, Icahn (through the Guarantor) will, assuming no other Rights Holder exercises his Basic Subscription Rights, acquire up to 12,000,000 additional Depositary Units (representing 46.49% of the Depositary Units outstanding after giving effect to the Offering).
+Upon completion of the offering contemplated hereby, Icahn (through the Guarantor) will, assuming no other Rights Holder exercises his Basic Subscription Rights, acquire up to 12,000,000 additional Depositary Units (for a total of 51.78% of the Depositary Units outstanding after giving effect to the Offering).
 In addition, assuming that no one but the Guarantor exercises his Basic Subscription Rights, Icahn (through the Guarantor) will acquire all of the outstanding Preferred Units.